- Editorial Scope

 Manuscript Text Format

-The style of manuscripts should conform to the Chicago Manual Style, 17th edition (https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html; DOI: 10.7208/cmos17), published by the University of Chicago Press.
+The style of manuscripts should conform to the the Chicago Manual of Style (CMoS), 17th edition (https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html; DOI: 10.7208/cmos17), published by the University of Chicago Press.
 Pages should be numbered consecutively.

 Footnotes should identify authors’ first and last names (not initials) and be numbered consecutively.
-References to footnotes within the text are indicated with corresponding superscripted numbers, placed individually (it is within the actual footnote that several may be merged into one) and chronologically, appearing primarily at ends of sentences, or when mid-sentence, following punctuation.
-Style should conform to footnote style in the CMS using superscripts.
-Design Issues does not use Reference sections.
-Quotations from foreign language sources should be translated to English inside brackets within the text.
-Internet sources must be cited as the following example: “www.direct.mit.edu/journals" (accessed September 4, 2020).”
+References to footnotes within the text are indicated with corresponding superscripted numbers, placed chronologically and individually (it is within the actual footnote that several may be merged into one), appearing primarily at the ends of sentences, or when mid-sentence, following punctuation.
+Style should conform to footnote style in the CMoS using superscripts.
+Design Issues does not use Reference or Bibliography sections.
+Quotations from foreign language sources should be translated into English (Roman font) inside brackets within the text.
+All foreign titles in footnotes (articles, books, journals, etc.) should also be translated into English and placed inside brackets immediately following the foreign title.
+Internet sources must be cited as the following example: “www.direct.mit.edu/journals" (accessed January 24, 2023).”

 Illustrations, Graphics, and Photos